Keep Horse Trails Open

 Here’s a link to the trail directory page.
 Please look up your trails and add notes from your latest rides – https://www.trailmeister.com/trails/

 #3 – Join a trails advocacy organization like the Back Country Horsemen or similar trails support group.
 Trails are the result of ride-minded people, and organizations who pledge their support at both the local and national level.
-Become a Back Country Horsemen member and join the only national effort to protect the places you love to ride and camp with equines.
+Become a Back Country Horsemen member and join the only national effort to keep horse trails open and protect the places you love to ride and camp with equines.

 Please remember when you’re enjoying a great trail ride and camping experience, much of the work of clearing and preserving the trails and camp maintenance is performed by volunteer members of the Back Country Horsemen and other advocacy groups.